-Many online seafood providers do include merus in their selection of king crab products.
-As it is more of a specialty item, this type of king crab typically costs about $60 per pound.
+As Merus are more of a specialty item, this type of king crab is VERY difficult to find and typically costs about $60 per pound.
 The merus usually costs more per pound than king crab claws.
 Many sites are out of stock or backordered, so put in your orders whenever you see merus available online.

 King Crab Merus Recipes

 Let’s get to the meat of it!
 If you purchase king crab merus frozen, it can be reheated in a few different ways like steaming, boiling, or baking.
 First-timers, don’t fret.
 Creating a scrumptious crab dinner is easier than you might think.
 It only takes about 5-8 minutes to cook king crab.
 For all the foodies out there, king crab has some impressive plating opportunities depending on which recipe you pick.